DemonDaddy22/web-dev/README.md

 List of challenges added so far:

 -   [Comparing Cases](/JustJS/ComparingCases) -> Implement a function which takes 2 character parameters and returns boolean value indicating whether the parameters have same casing or not.

+-   [Remove Delimiter](/JustJS/RemoveDelimiter) -> Implement a function which takes a string parameter and returns a camel cased string after removing all the dash or underscore delimiters in the initial string.